 Topic Name & Description Learning Outcomes Curriculum Documents & Reading Assignments Suggested Project Work or Written Assignment 2.
 Some of the documents read under this topic advocated moving away from centralized school cultures to more collaborative school cultures.
 Do you think that such an idea is in conflict with Cambodian culture?
 Why or why not?
-3. What is the difference between 're-culturing' and 'restructuring'?
-Why is the latter considered to be less effective?
-4. Do you think that eliminating competition between teachers and teachers and students and students is a desirable end?
+3. 4.
+Do you think that eliminating competition between teachers and teachers and students and students is a desirable end?
 Do you think it is a possible goal in Cambodian schools?
-5. What is the difference between traditional and constructivist forms of professional development aimed at achieving positive changes in a school?
-Why are traditional forms of professional development thought to be less effective?
-Which of these forms of professional development is most common in Cambodia and how effective has it been?
-6. What kind of school culture do 'rien kua' practices contribute to (competitive or collaborative)?
+5. - 6.
+What kind of school culture do 'rien kua' practices contribute to (competitive or collaborative)?
 Why is this a problem for implementing effective professional development as a mentor is expected to do?
-Hours: among Learnin Using e .3: Sources of motivation and demotivation students (The Influence of Motivation on ng) xternal rewards (such as grades) to motivate ts is one of the most intrinsic aspects of 20th 3.3a: Trainees can explain the components of motivation by using them to investigate a difficult learning situation.
-3.3b Trainees can effectively Tirole, J. Rendall, S. (2017) 'Homo Incitatus: The Counterproductive Effects Of Rewards,' in Economics for the Common Good, Princeton University Press.
+Hours: among Learnin Using e s.3: Sources of motivation and demotivation students (The Influence of Motivation on ng) external rewards (such as grades) to motivate ts is one of the most intrinsic aspects of 20th 3.3a: Trainees can explain the components of motivation by using them to investigate a difficult learning situation.3.3b Trainees can effectively Tirole, J. Rendall, S. (2017) 'Homo Incitatus: The Counterproductive Effects Of Rewards,' in Economics for the Common Good, Princeton University Press.
 Group Work: In groups, Trainees will brainstorm the identification of key factors of motivation and what can hinder it.
 They will then design